Birman: Appearance

 Birmans have a medium-sized, rectangular body with a broad face and distinct Roman nose.
 Their ears are ideally as wide on the base as they are tall and should be set as much on top of the head as on the side.
 The eyes are rounded and should be a deep sapphire blue.

 The Birman's fur is medium-long and should have a silky texture.
 Unlike a Persian or Himalayan, they have no undercoat, thus are much less prone to matting.
 Coat colour is always pointed, save for the contrasting pure white, symmetrical "gloves" on each paw that are the trademark of the breed.
 The white must involve all toes and in front must stop at the articulation or at the transition of toes to metacarpals.
 These gloves should extend noticeably further up the back of the leg (referred to as the "laces"), finishing with an inverted V extended half to three-fourths up the hock.
 Any other spot of white on the points is considered a serious fault.
 The base body colour is white to cream, with a wash of colour that corresponds to the points, but is much paler.

-Recognized point colours are seal, chocolate, blue, lilac (a softer silver-grey), red, or cream.
+Recognized point colours are seal, chocolate, red and the corresponding dilute varieties: blue, lilac and cream.
 Tabby and tortie variations in seal, chocolate, blue or lilac are also allowed; other colours are in development.

-Like all colour-point breeds, Birman kittens are born white and begin developing their points after one week if a dark colour (i.e. seal point) and 14 days or more if the points are "clear" or lighter-coloured (i.e. lilac point).
-Their coats do not reach full development up until the cats are two years old.

 Genetic diversity

-The 2008 study "The Ascent of Cat Breeds: Genetic Evaluations of Breeds and Worldwide Random-bred Populations" by Lipinski et al. found that the Birman has one of the lowest levels of genetic diversity of all the breeds studied.
-This is no surprise given the breed history.
+A 2008 study by Lipinski et al. found that the Birman has one of the lowest levels of genetic diversity of all the breeds studied.